 Rare Book Collections

 The rare books collections at FSU Special Collections & Archives comprise over 90,000 volumes of printed materials ranging in date from the fifteenth to the twenty-first centuries.
 These books represent significant examples from the history of text technology, as well as areas of particular historical, geographical, and sociological importance.
-See all of our rare books in the library catalog.

 John MacKay Shaw (1897-1984) was a Scottish-born American businessman and philanthropist who collected works of British and American poetry related to the theme of childhood.
 His collection of over 5,000 first and rare editions of major poets, Victorian gift books, children’s periodicals, and reference works was donated to FSU Libraries and 1959 and has continued to grow, now encompassing over 25,000 volumes.

 Napoleon and the French Revolution